speechcraft2024/speechcraft2024/README.md

-# SpeechCraft: A Fine-Grained Expressive Speech Dataset with Natural Language Description
 SpeechCraft is a large-scale expressive bilingual speech dataset with natural language descriptions resulting from an automatic speech annotation system.
 It encompasses over 2,000,000 audio clips annotated with two versions of text prompts, called speech Descriptions (exclude transcript) and speech Instructions (include transcript).

 We are planning to open source SpeechCraft, making it the laregest natural language stylistic dataset that encompass the most fine-grained attributes and most diverse natural language descriptions available.

-## SpeechCraft Dataset Observation
+## 1. SpeechCraft Dataset Observation

 <div style="text-align:center;">
 <video width="320" height="240" controls>